Venice and I: Regular Visits to the Mystic Lagoon City

 I’ve always loved Venice.
 Since years ago, after a horrific ride I’d spent standing in a packed, hot public bus taking me from the Aeroporto Marco Polo to the capital of the Veneto, I set foot on the Piazzale Roma.
 From that very moment on, I was overwhelmed and in everlasting love.

-This city, built on steels, is just so unique.
+This city, built on stilts, is just so unique.
 Despite its modest size, Venice used to rule major parts of Europe.
 And, of course, beautiful.

 So, yes, I don’t really need a special occasion to keep coming back.
 Meanwhile, I’m not taking the horrific bus anymore; today, there are far better options at a still okay price.